Geography of Greece

 Two-thirds of the territory is covered with mountains.

-The highest mountain peak is at Mount Olympus, at an altitude of 2917m.
+The highest mountain is Mount Olympus, with its peak at an altitude of 2917 meters.

 Natural Ressources